Updated July 2020

 MY TV BOX LOOKS LIKE ONE OF THE BOXES ON THIS LIST.
 CAN I JUST USE THEIR FIRMWARE?

-Because the Android TV Box market is so big, there are a hundreds, if not thousands, of small sellers that are looking to make a quick sale.
+Because the Android TV box market is so big, there are hundreds, if not thousands, of small sellers that are looking to make a quick sale.
 There’s nothing really wrong with that, mind you.
 That’s how every small business gets started.

 Since they buy their devices in bulk from manufacturers overseas, a lot of people can sell the same box.
-To upgrade the firmware, you may not want the manufacturer.
+To perform an Android TV box firmware upgrade, you may not want the manufacturer.
 You may actually want the seller.
 Here’s why:

 After someone buys a bulk shipment of TV boxes, they (may) add a custom Kodi build or hire a developer to make some custom software for it.